How to Get Rid of Mice in Walls: What Works and What to Avoid

 4. Repeat until activity stops.

-If vent access is difficult or the infestation is larger, hiring an exterminator is often the safer and faster solution.
+If vent access is difficult or the infestation is larger, a licensed rodent professional is often the safer and faster solution because vents can spread odor and contamination through the system.

 How to Remove a Dead Mouse from the Walls